haoran1012/PostGIS-Builder/docs/components/osm2pgsql/index.rst

 OSM Loader Tool
 =================

-GeoHelm includes a shp2pgsql tool that can used to load shape files into PostGIS via Webmin.
+There are two ways to load OSM file into PostGIS.

 1. Load using the Shape File Loader.